New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 When we enter some expression at the prompt, for instance, a number, Dr. Racket will print the result of evaluating the number.
 Because numbers are numeric literals, the value is the same as the expression.

-Here we see an important behavior of Scheme: the Scheme interpreter evaluates every expression it reads.
-All primitive objects evaluate to themselves, and the "print form" of the object (what we see in an answer) is usually the same as the form we write.
+Here we see an important behavior of Racket interpreter: it evaluates every expression it reads.
+Primitive objects evaluate to themselves, and the "print form" of the object (what we see in an answer) is usually the same as the form we write.
 Those of you who know Python have probably used an interpreter such as IDLE and seen similar behavior.

 What happens if we evaluate the symbol a , an "a" without the character escape sequence and without the quote?

-Symbols serve as identifiers in Scheme; that is, they can name values.
+Symbols serve as identifiers in Racket.
+That is, a Racket symbol can name a value.
 We will talk quite a bit more about definitions, identifiers, and values soon.

-Some identifiers have values when we first start a Scheme session.
+Some identifiers have values when we first start a Racket session.
 Watch this:

 > min #<procedure:min> ; a primitive procedure on numbers > not #<procedure:not> ; a primitive procedure on booleans > string-length #<procedure:string-length> ; a primitive procedure on strings > list #<procedure:mlist> ; a primitive procedure on any args > + #<procedure:+> ; even + is a procedure!

-These are some of Scheme's primitive procedures, the built-in behaviors provided by the language.
+These are some of Racket's primitive procedures, the built-in behaviors provided by the language.

-Scheme procedures are named by symbols, just like the variable names we would use in Java for ints and objects.
-That is correct: all Scheme procedures, even the primitive operation for adding numbers.
+Racket procedures are named by symbols, just like the variable names we would use in Java for ints and objects.
+That is correct: all Racket procedures, even the primitive operation for adding numbers.
 This turns out to be a remarkably powerful and useful idea, one that we'll come back to later.

 Combinations and Compound Expressions.

 We combine primitive objects with operators to form more complex expressions.
-As noted above, Scheme's mechanism for building compound expressions is the prefix expression.
+As noted above, Racket's only mechanism for building compound expressions is the prefix expression.
 A compound expression is always enclosed in parentheses.
 This is probably different from your experience with other programming languages, where parentheses are usually optional.
-Always keep this in mind:
+Keep this in mind always:

-Random programming by inserting or deleting parentheses will generally get you nowhere, even more so than in other languages.
+Random programming by inserting or deleting parentheses will get you nowhere, more so and faster than in other languages.
 Think about what you want to say, and ask questions if you don't know how to make it work.

 Here are some more examples from Dr. Racket: